nuxt-hub/core/docs/content/changelog/nuxthub-multi-vendors.md

 We've added a **guided migration tool** directly in [NuxtHub Admin](https://admin.hub.nuxt.com).
 This tool helps you:

-- **Stay on Cloudflare**: Migrate your project to a self-hosted Cloudflare setup with `wrangler.jsonc`
+- **Stay on Cloudflare**: Keep your project on Cloudflare with `wrangler.jsonc`
-- **Move to Vercel**: Transition your project to Vercel with the appropriate storage integrations
+- **Move to Vercel**: Migrate your project and optionally database, KV, and blob storage to Vercel

 The migration tool walks you through each step, ensuring your data and configuration are preserved.